PGA Tour strikes $3 billion deal with Fenway-led investment group. Players to get equity ownership

 “We are looking forward to this next chapter and an even brighter future.”

 The tour said it was making progress in its negotiations with the Saudi national wealth fund on future investments and an ultimate agreement.
-Under the original framework agreement, Yasir Al-Rumayyan, the PIF governor, was to be chairman of PGA Tour Enterprises.
-It was not clear how the partnership with SSG affects that.
+Under the original framework agreement, Al-Rumayyan, the PIF governor, was to be chairman of PGA Tour Enterprises.

-The tour said SSG has agreed to any investment by PIF, subject to the necessary review and approval.

-A congressional committee led by Sen. Richard Blumenthal, D-Conn., on Monday sent a letter to Al-Rumayyan asking that he cooperate in allowing the committee to subpoena four U.S. consulting firms working for PIF.

 The European tour was part of the framework agreement on June 6, and it has a strategic alliance with the PGA Tour.
 The tour said only it is discussing how they can work together for a mutual benefit.

-Key to the original deal was dismissing the lawsuits involving LIV Golf.
+Key to the original deal with the Saudis was dismissing the lawsuits involving LIV Golf.
 Since the rival league was launched in June 2022, LIV has lured several prominent players and major champions such as Dustin Johnson, Brooks Koepka, Phil Mickelson and Bryson DeChambeau.

-As the tour’s negotiations with PIF neared its original Dec.
+As the tour’s negotiations with the PIF neared its original Dec.
 31 deadline, LIV signed Masters champion Jon Rahm in a deal reported to be in the neighborhood of $500 million.
-It also signed Tyrrell Hatton, currently No. 16 in the world, for a third season that starts Friday in Mexico.
+It also signed Tyrrell Hatton, currently No. 16 in the world.

+Rory McIlroy, who gave up his seat on the tour board in November, said on Tuesday he didn't think there should be any punishment for a LIV player eligible to return to the tour.

 AP golf: https://apnews.com/hub/golf